 - 1. In the case of models of inference, the evolution will lead to frugal models and the resources acquired will be of a biological (neurological) nature. - 2.
 In the case of belief revision, the model of the system cannot waste too many resources in reconciling inconsistent beliefs.
-So it will have to evolve toward systems that do only enough belief revision to enable benefit/cost ratios >=1, i.e., this in an infrastructure, so just enough to enable the consistency of beliefs to support frugal decision making.
-In this context, the resources acquired is indirect through support of decision making. - 3.
-In the context of social network, the benefit can be considered at 2 distinct levels: at the network level, this system cannot strain communication resources beyond satisficing benefit/cost ratio; at individual level, this system cannot strain communication resources beyond satisficing benefit/cost ratio.
-But it is not always clear how these ratios are manifested.
-E.g., how large can a social network grow?
+So it will have to evolve toward systems that do only enough belief revision to enable benefit/cost ratios ≥ 1 , i.e. this in an infrastructure, so just enough to enable the consistency of beliefs to support frugal decision making.
+In this context, the acquisition of resources is indirect through support of decision making.

-4. In the context of mind reading, this functionality requires high expenditure of mental resources.
+- 3. In the context of the social network, the benefit can be considered at two distinct levels: at the network level, this system cannot strain communication resources beyond satisficing the benefit/cost ratio; at the individual level, this system cannot strain communication resources beyond satisficing the benefit/cost ratio.
+However, it is not always clear how these ratios are manifested.
+For example, how large can a social network grow? - 4.
+In the context of mind reading, this functionality requires high expenditure of mental resources.
 Moreover, the kind of benefit can change according to the kind of mental capacity modeled.
-E.g. the kind of benefit could be to have acquired the ability not to be outwitted by adversary, but not only (it could be the ability to be easily mind read or not by other minds, etc.).
+For example, the kind of benefit that could be acquired could be the ability not to be outwitted by an adversary, but not only (it could be the ability to be easily mind read or not be read by other minds, etc.).
 Nevertheless, a challenge could be to search for a Universal Cognitive Modeler that could optimize many different mental capacities at the same time.

-Finally, it appears that the kinds of benefit could change in each context but not the principles which are at the basis of such an Optimal Activity Aware System Architecture.
-Most of all, the modules of "Activity measurement" and "Structure Change", as it is seeable in Figure 10, will be central for a sufficiently rich evaluation of the contributions of components taking place in the "Internal feedback" module.
+Finally, it appears that the kinds of benefit could change in each context but not the principles which are at the basis of such an optimal activity-aware system architecture.
+Most of all, the modules of 'activity measurement' and 'structure change', as shown in Figure 10, will be central for a sufficiently rich evaluation of the contributions of components taking place in the 'internal feedback' module.

-6.8 Life Cycle of Simulation in Activity-based Models of Beliefs and Knowledge
+6.8.
+Life cycle of simulation in activity-based models of beliefs and knowledge

-As we can now understand, first of all, such models of beliefs and knowledge traditionally tend to belong to the "Modeling phase" as it is presented in section 1: The goal of the psychologists of reasoning or of the epistemologists is to model and to explain a given psychological task with some validated model.
+As we can now understand, first of all, such models of beliefs and knowledge traditionally tend to belong to the 'modeling phase' as it is presented in Section 1: the goal of the psychologists of reasoning or of the epistemologists is to model and to explain a given psychological task with some validated model.

-But, in a second step, as it appears too in most of the works we have quoted, and as it is explicitly shown in the work of [36], the psychologists or epistemologists have to look for concurrent models that, to be realistic, have to minimize execution times and even maximize reusability.
-As such, their task is analogous to that of the software engineers in their "Engineering phase": they have to look for some optimized models too.
-Subsequently, as they take into account the limited resources of human mind, such optimized models can be seen as good candidates for more realistic representations of what the human brain really does.
+However, in a second step, as also appears in most of the works we have quoted, and as it is explicitly shown in the work of Gigerenzer and Goldstein,36 the psychologists or epistemologists have to look for concurrent models that, to be realistic, have to minimize execution times and even maximize reusability.
+As such, their task is analogous to that of the software engineers in their 'engineering phase': they have to look for some optimized models too.
+Subsequently, as they take into account the limited resources of the human mind, such optimized models can be seen as good candidates for more realistic representations of what the human brain really does.